skyface753/SkyManager/README.md

 ## Recreate the Backend and the Database for Demo every 10 Minutes:
 (cd /home/skyface/SkyManager-Demo/; docker-compose stop skymanager-demo-backend; docker-compose stop db; rm -r DbDataNeu/*; docker-compose start db; sleep 10s; docker-compose start skymanager-demo-backend)

+# Feedback
+In App you can send Feedback to the Developer.
+"Feedback" to Sentry
+"Send Feedback" to wiredash

 # Android